Maculos/Arini/README.md

 ## Current Project Objectives

-Right now I'm attempting to create a tetris demo to prove that this works but after that the priority order is:
+I'm attempting to create a tetris demo to prove that this works but after that the priority order is:

 * Create adapter boards
 * Create basic web interface
 * Add a few more games such as Wave Race or Dr. Mario